jupyter-book/mystmd/docs/external-references.md

 and is made of a `protocol`, `project` and `target`.

 protocol
-: The protocol for this type of link is `myst:`, and is what selects for cross-project referening.
+: The protocol for this type of link is `myst:`, and is what selects for cross-project referencing.

 project
 : the `project` key above is "python" which is defined in your local [project configuration](#intersphinx-config) above.